syeehyn/hinreddit/writeups/report_ck3.md

 - A matrix
   - if author i writes post j, then i,j entry of A will be 1

+- N matrix
+  - N matrix will be the homogeneous representaion of hetergeneous graph above
+  - U | A
+    P | 0

 ```

 Example: